thebrettbarlow/forcelandia-ai-vs-developer/force-app/ai/prompts/steps/6_implement_untappd_api_search_breweries.md

 response into expected return type.

 When you have completed the task, only respond with the specific method that you have implemented.
 Remove all TODO comments.
-Do not omit any part for brevity.

 The result of modifying request parameters must meet the following requirements: